Hedging plants in Ireland (size, spacing, flowers and fruit)

 .
 Wind resistant .

-Prunus spinosa (Blackthorn) spaced at 30cm (1 ft) creates an deciduous (sheds and renews leaves annually) hedge 6 to 8ft tall at a moderate growth rate.
+Prunus spinosa (Blackthorn) spaced at 30cm (1 ft) creates an deciduous hedge 6 to 8ft tall at a moderate growth rate.

 A hedge with very early white spring flowers followed by fruit.